eon01/django-boilerplate/README.md

 ## Features

-- Docker compose ready
+✅ Docker Compose ready
+✅ Kubernetes ready
-- Postgres ready
+✅ Postgres ready
-- A Dockerfile for each service
+✅ A Dockerfile for each service
-- Static files on S3 and CloudFront using Django Storages.
+✅ Static files on S3 and CloudFront using Django Storages.
-- A .env file for each service
+✅ A .env file for each service
-- A base settings file with a separation between dev and prod environments
-- Configured to run Celery on the same container as Django using s6-overlay
-- Configured to run Redis in a separate container
+✅ A base settings file with a separation between dev and prod environments ✅ Configured to run Celery on the same container as Django using s6-overlay ✅ Configured to run Redis in a separate container
-- Cache configured and ready to run on disk and using Redis
-- WSGI configured using gunicorn
+✅ Cache configured and ready to run on disk and using Redis ✅ WSGI configured using gunicorn
-- Other commons libraries are installed like:
+✅ Other commons libraries are installed like:
-    - Collectfast
+    ➡️ Collectfast
+    ➡️ django-health-check
-    - django-select2
+    ➡️ django-select2
-    - django_extensions
+    ➡️ django_extensions
-    - django-clear-cache
+    ➡️ django-clear-cache
-    - django-taggit
+    ➡️ django-taggit
-    - django-crispy-forms
+    ➡️ django-crispy-forms
-    - django-debug-toolbar
+    ➡️ django-debug-toolbar
-    - sorl-thumbnail
+    ➡️ sorl-thumbnail
-    - django-css-inline
+    ➡️ django-css-inline

 ## How to use